LinusBorg/portal-vue/docs/docs/portal.md

 </portal>
 ```

-<p class="info">This is an avstract component which means it will not be visible in vue-devtools</p>
+<p class="info">This is an abstract component which means it will not be visible in vue-devtools</p>

 ## Props API